The Charles and Georgia Robertson

 Click here to hear a segment of Londonderry Air played by Arla Jo Anderton

-Some of the 36 bells which make up the Texas Tech Carillon
+Some of the 36 bells which made up the Texas Tech Carillon

 (The roller bars and cranks connected to the bell clappers are